filiporestav/PDFChatter/readme.md

 5. Create a free API token from HuggingFace by visiting this page: https://huggingface.co/settings/tokens
 6. Insert your token inside the .env file
 7. When everything is downloaded and your API token is configured, run the application by typing 'streamlit run app.py' inside the folder.

+Note that using free text embedding models running on your local machine is very slow, thus I recommend either using OpenAI's vector embedding models or running them on a third party provider, using more computationally efficient hardware.